Breast Milk Benefits - Breastfeeding Tips for Your New Baby

 Can't go out as much as you would want.
 If you go out, you need to have breast milk in the baby bottles or just breastfeed while you're out in a comfortable private area.
 Some places won't allow breastfeeding.
 (Why?
 I'm not quite sure)

-Tips - Increase or Enhance the Breast Milk Supply:
+Increase Breast Milk Supply:

 • Get plenty of rest; get sleep when your baby is sleeping (this actually works).